HTenkanen/transx2gtfs/README.md

 ## Note!

 This package is still in a Beta-phase, so use it at your own risk.
-Requires more testing.
 If you find an issue, you can contribute and help solving them by [raising an issue](https://github.com/HTenkanen/transx2gtfs/issues).

 ## Features